VA00/SymbolicRegressionPackage/EML_toolkit/EmL_compiler/README.md

 - `Test_torch`
 - `Test_mpmath`

-The current suites cover unary expressions on real grids.
+The current suites cover unary and binary expressions on real grids.
 They are intended as explicit demonstration runs for the claim that compiled EML expressions can be evaluated in these environments.

 ## Requirements